bluhm/lockfish/README.md

 functions, perform simple syntactic requests to the abstract syntax tree.
 All of it is based on lazy collections.

+You can use this work to quickly build your own checks on the C code of your choice.

 # Install

 1. Install a virtualenv and create one with Python 2